 When you’re ready, you can open your eyes and give your body a big stretch.
 Or let yourself drift off to restful sleep.

-Want more meditations?
-You can access our full library of 50+ guided meditation scripts plus downloadable PDFs when you subscribe below.
+You can also access our full library of 50+ guided meditation scripts plus downloadable PDFs when you subscribe below.

 What is gratitude meditation?